Chicago Bulls

 The Chicago Bulls are an American professional basketball team based in Chicago.
 The Bulls compete in the National Basketball Association (NBA) as a member of the Central Division of the Eastern Conference.
 The team was founded on January 16, 1966, and played its first game during the 1966–67 NBA season.
-The Bulls play their home games at the United Center, which they share with the National Hockey League's Chicago Blackhawks; both teams previously played at the now-demolished Chicago Stadium.
+The Bulls share their home arena with the National Hockey League's Chicago Blackhawks, playing in the newer United Center which replaced the former Chicago Stadium.

 The Bulls saw their greatest success during the 1990s when they played a major part in popularizing the NBA worldwide.
-They are known for having one of the NBA's greatest dynasties, winning six NBA championships between 1991 and 1998 with two three-peats.
+They are known for having one of the NBA's greatest dynasties, winning six NBA championships between 1991 and 1998 with two separate three-peats.
 All six of their championship teams were led by Hall of Famers Michael Jordan, Scottie Pippen and coach Phil Jackson.
-The Bulls are the only NBA franchise to win multiple championships while never losing an NBA Finals series in their history.
+The Bulls are the only NBA team to win multiple championships while never losing an NBA Finals series in their history.
 The Bulls won 72 games during the 1995–96 season, setting an NBA record that stood until the Golden State Warriors won 73 games during the 2015–16 season.
 The Bulls were the first team in NBA history to win 70 games or more in a single season, and the only NBA franchise to do so until the 2015–16 Warriors.

 Since 1998, the Bulls have failed to regain their former success.
 The franchise struggled throughout the 2000s but showed promise in the early 2010s led by Derrick Rose and Joakim Noah, culminating in back-to-back seasons above .732 in 2010–11 and 2011–12.
 An ACL tear suffered by Rose and subsequent trades of key players triggered a rebuild, culminating in different lineups throughout the late 2010s and early 2020s.
 Jordan and Rose won the NBA Most Valuable Player Award while playing for the Bulls, for a total of six MVP awards.
-The Bulls share rivalries with the Cleveland Cavaliers, Detroit Pistons, Miami Heat, and the New York Knicks.
-The Bulls' rivalry with the Pistons was highlighted heavily during the late 1980s and early 1990s.
+The Bulls share rivalries with the Cleveland Cavaliers, Detroit Pistons, and the New York Knicks.